 What we don’t: For heavy loads, the Osprey Stratos below offers more padding and support.

-While the Talon is Osprey’s best all-rounder, the more expensive Stratos below offers even more padding and carrying comfort.
+While the Talon is Osprey’s best all-rounder, the more expensive Stratos collection below offers even more padding and carrying comfort.
 The latter has a more substantial hipbelt along with a suspended mesh backpanel for superior support and ventilation (it’s built more like a backpacking pack than a daypack).
-On the flipside, the Talon is lighter at under 2 pounds, but its thinner backpanel does mean that you can sometimes feel the contents of your bag on your back, and particularly if loaded down.
-In the end, the Stratos gets the edge for heavy loads and long days on the trail, but the Talon is lighter, $10 cheaper, and more than enough daypack for most people and uses...
+On the flip side, the Talon is lighter at under 2 pounds, but its thinner backpanel means you can sometimes feel the contents of your bag on your back, and particularly if loaded down.
+In the end, the Stratos gets the edge for heavy loads and long days on the trail (the 36L we have listed is even serviceable for light overnights), but the Talon is lighter, cheaper, and more than enough daypack for most people and uses.
+For a more casually minded option from Osprey with similar comfort, check out their Hikelite 26.
+As a final alternative, the Sportlite 25 is the cheapest of the bunch at $125 and retains a cushioned hipbelt (the Hikelite does not)...
 Read in-depth review

 See the Osprey Talon 22 See the Women's Osprey Tempest 20

 Weight: 14 oz.